jackson147/newshosting-container/README.md

 ## Requirements

-- .env - Your glutun environment variables for your specific VPN.
+- .env - Your gluetun environment variables for your specific VPN.
 - Newshosting.conf - This will automatically be created in the mounted `./Newshosting` dir.
 See the example config for extra settings such as `SslPreferred=true`.

 ## Setup

 Once you've got these, update the following in the `docker-compose.yaml`:
-- `.env` file for glutun
+- `.env` file for gluetun
 - Volume mount for `Newshosting`
 - Create a local folder or simlink called `downloads`.